 Just using what I had and shopping the house, I was able to totally transform this room.
 The shower curtain is leftover fabric from the family room drapes and I added a favorite painting and some transferware dishes.

 I gave a tutorial on how to remove a medicine cabinet and patch the wall in this post.
 That made a huge difference.
 There's room for a towel by the sink and a cute picture from Goodwill.

 You can find a "how to" for the tank topper tray here.
 Now even that curvy tank top can be used to display some fun bathroom accessories and they won't slide off.

 At the end of the hall is the Master Bdrm and bath.
 The most recent changes in her are the white drapes and bedding.
 (I am trying to get rid of my sea of beige)

 As you enter the bathroom, the tub and shower are on the right and the vanity is straight ahead.
-The angeled door leads you to the water closet and the door on the left is the walk in closet.

 That's it for the tour.
 I can't thank you enough for stopping by, I love company and you are always welcome.
 If you are new here, I would love for you to follow me.
 Just click on any of the links below.